dbrattli/Expression/README.md

 # start reading from the end of the expression.
 ys = functools.reduce(lambda s, x: s + x, filter(lambda x: x > 100, map(lambda x: x * 10, xs)), 0)

-# With F/ you pipe the result flows from one operator to the next:
+# With F/ you pipe the result so it flows from one operator to the next:
 zs = Seq.of(xs).pipe(
     Seq.map(lambda x: x * 10),
     Seq.filter(lambda x: x > 100),